lbl-srg/obc/specification/source/process.rst

 The actual process work flow needs to be refined by the project team with input from the Technical Advisory Group.
 :numref:`fig_process` shows the proposed process:
-First, given regulations and efficiency targets (1), a design engineer selects, configures, tests and evaluates the performance of a control sequence within the Controls Design Tool (2), starting from a control sequence library that contains ASHRAE GPC 36 sequences, as well as user-added sequences (3), linked to a model of the mechanical system and the building (4).
+First, given regulations and efficiency targets, labeled as (1) in :numref:`fig_process`, a design engineer selects, configures, tests and evaluates the performance of a control sequence within the Controls Design Tool to be developed within this project (2), starting from a control sequence library that contains ASHRAE GPC 36 sequences, as well as user-added sequences (3), linked to a model of the mechanical system and the building (4).